joostkremers/writeroom-mode/README.md

 All `writeroom-mode` effects can be switched off separately in the customisation group `writeroom`.
 The option `writeroom-global-effects` lists the global effects (fullscreen, transparency, scroll bar, menu bar and tool bar), which can be switched off individually.
 The fringes and the mode line each have a toggle option.

-Normally, the option fullscreen disables the window decorations and make the Emacs frame occupy the entire screen, covering the window manager's panel or task bar.
-If you prefer to "just" maximise the frame (i.e., keep the window decorations and do not cover the window manager's panel), you can set the option `writeroom-fullscreen-effect` to `maximized`.
+Normally, the option 'fullscreen' disables the window decorations and makes the Emacs frame occupy the entire screen, covering the window manager's panel or task bar.
+If you prefer to "just" maximise the frame (i.e., keep the window decorations and do not cover the window manager's panel), you can set the option `writeroom-fullscreen-effect` to `maximized` instead of `fullboth` (the default).

 Lastly, the width of the text area is controlled by the option `writeroom-width`.
 It can be an absolute value, in which case it indicates the number of columns, or it can be a percentage of the window's width.
 In that case, it should be a number between 0 and 1.